joelmertanen/balcinfo/README.md

 };
 ```

+Appending the (unorthodoxically named) command line parameter `--fakeMeasure` for `Measure` forces it to use the hardcoded measurement
+values instead of sensors to help with developing.

 ## Persist

 `Persist` pops the (already persisted ;) values from Redis and pushes them to your favorite internet store.
 The storage is configured in root level's `config.json`.

 ## Running

+Compile the Typescript with `yarn tsc`.

 Either run manually or then add the following to the crontab with `crontab -e`.
 ```